stellar/soroban-quest/quests/6-asset-interop/README.md

   `Child_Account` or `Parent_Account`

 While performing the above steps, you'll want to consider the amount of XLM you're using along the way.
-In Soroban, most assets are quantified using [Stroop][stroop]s (that is, one ten-millionth of the asset).
+In Soroban, assets are quantified using [Stroop][stroop]s (that is, one ten-millionth of the asset).
 For example, if you want to `transfer` 1 XLM, you'll need to supply `10000000`, `10_000_000` or `1 * 10**7` stroops as an argument in your invocation.